Q: How can you charge so much less? Sounds too good to be true.

 A: Buyers who do not have an agent representing them are promptly contacted the same day by myself or my team of Buyer Specialists to schedule a time to see the home.

 A: Yes!
 We design, print, and deliver full-color property flyers and install a premium metal for sale sign with an outdoor flyer box.

 To help maximize the desirability of your home, we also assemble a digital document folder.
 Buyer agents have instant access to the information to share with their clients.
 What’s more, the content highlights improvements you have made to the home and essential documents that will support the buyer in deciding to buy your house.

 Q: Is an open house included?

 A: Over the years, I’ve found that open houses rarely sell your home and can expose you to liability.
 For example, unattended people walking through your home could claim they injured themself or, in rare instances, steal your personal property.
-The hidden truth about open houses is that they are less about selling YOUR home and are often used as a platform for real estate agents to meet new home buyer clients or list the neighbor’s house down the street.
-In short, an agent-hosted open house is not included as part of my flat fee listing service.
+The hidden truth about open houses is that they are used as a platform for real estate agents to meet new home buyer clients or list the neighbor’s house down the street.
+In short, an open house is not part of our marketing plan.

 Q: Do you use CSS, and how does it work for appointments?

 A: We can coordinate showings using the centralized showing service (CSS) as a free option.
 CSS is an appointment scheduling service that streamlines Realtor property showing appointments.
 In addition, if you are living in the home, you have the control and convenience to approve or decline showing appointments from your phone, making it more convenient while you are at work, play or with your family.

 Q: How long is the listing agreement for?